dynatrace-oss/terraform-provider-dynatrace/docs/resources/automation_workflow.md

 Required:

-- `action` (String) Currently known and supported values are `dynatrace.automations:http-function`, `dynatrace.automations:run-javascript` and `dynatrace.automations:execute-dql-query`
+- `action` (String) Specifies the action type for the task.
+Examples include `dynatrace.automations:http-function`, `dynatrace.automations:run-javascript`, and `dynatrace.automations:execute-dql-query`.
+Additional action types are also supported.
 - `name` (String) The name of the task

 Optional: